Jordan1570/readMe-generator/README.md

  ## Contributing

- a
+ Feel free to reach out to me

  ## Tests

  ### To run tests, run the following commmand:

- a
+ npm run test

  ## Questions

- If you have any questions reach me at a and you check out some of my work at [a](https://github.com/Jordan1570)
+ If you have any questions reach me at Jscott0751@gmail.com and you check out some of my work at [Jordan1570](https://github.com/Jordan1570)